wiredtiger/wiredtiger/ext/storage_sources/azure_store/README.md

 There are two ways to build WiredTiger with the Azure extension:

 1. Using a system installation of the Azure SDK.
-2. Letting CMake manage the Azure SDK as an external project, this method will download the SDK, link to WiredTiger's build system, and build the extension.
+2. Letting CMake manage the Azure SDK as an external project.
+This method will download the SDK, link to WiredTiger's build system, and build the extension.

 There are two CMake flags associated with the Azure extension: `ENABLE_AZURE` and `IMPORT_AZURE_SDK`.